Adaptive Parameterization of Deep Learning Models for Federated Learning: Experiments

 \subsection{Results}

 Each FL algorithm is trained for 50 communication rounds using a batch size of 64.
 All results show the top 1 accuracy.
-Each experiment is run for five different random seeds and the mean and standard deviation of these runs are shown on Tables~\ref{tab:fullSiloTable} and~\ref{tab:FullDeviceTable}.
-The last column shows the average difference in accuracy and standard deviation between the two approaches; finetuning and Adapters.
+Each experiment is run for five different random seeds and the mean and standard deviation of these runs are shown on Table ~\ref{tab:fullTableResults}.
+The last column shows the average difference in accuracy between finetuning and adapters.
+The test accuracy after each communication round for cross-silo in the distribution based label imbalance can be seen on Figure \ref{fig:fedAlgsCrossSilo}.
 We use SGD as local optimizer with a weight decay of $0.0005$ and momentum of $0.9$.
-For distribution based label imbalance, feature based noise imbalance, and homogeneous partition, we use a learning rate of $0.1$ and decrease this to $0.01$ at round 30.
-For quantity-based label imbalance we use a lower starting learning rate of $0.01$ and decrease this at round 30 to $0.001$.
-This is due to instability during training and is discussed further in \ref{instabillity}.
-The weight of the proximal term $\mu$ in FedProx is tuned from $\{0.1, 0.01, 0.001\}$ and set at $0.01$ across experiments.
+For distribution based label imbalance, feature based noise imbalance, and homogeneous partition, we use a learning rate (LR) of $0.1$ and decrease this to $0.01$ at round 30.
+For quantity-based label imbalance we use a lower starting LR of $0.01$ and decrease this at round 30 to $0.001$.
+This is due to instability during training, which is discussed later in the paper.
+The weight of the proximal term $\mu$ in FedProx is tuned from $\{0.1, 0.01, 0.001\}$ and set at $0.01$ across experiments unless otherwise specified.

-In the cross-device experiments we found that the lower fraction $f$ of clients reporting in, the higher $\mu$ is preferable.
-With a fraction of $0.2$ we found that $0.01$ and $0.1$ resulted in similar accuracy, where $0.1$ took longer to converge.
-Lowering the fraction $f$ to 0.1 of clients reporting in each round we found that FedProx with $\mu = 0.1$ was best.
-With fewer clients reporting in, the likelihood of those clients being biased towards a specific sub-set of classes is increased.
-I.e., clients in that communication round may be heavily skewed towards certain samples.
-For larger amounts of local computations, a lower value of $\mu$ performs the best.